AlienCyberCoat/VR-Drums-Ultimate-Streamer/press kit.md

 Benefits:
-- Realistic soundsing and looking drum kit.
+- Realistic sounding and looking drum kit.
 - Pressure sensitive htis.
 - Play them as loud as a real drum kit, or completly silent to others around you inside your VR headsets headphones.
 Only you hear the noise, not your neighbors.
 - Practice playing drums on a realistic looking VR drum kit for half the price of real drum hardware.